ApryseSDK/pdftron-react-native/README.md

 ##### longPressMenuEnabled
 bool, optional, default to true

-Defines whether to show menu of options after long press on text or blank space in the viewer
+Defines whether to show the popup menu of options when the user long presses on text or blank space on the document.

 ```js
 <DocumentView